-When a person has alcohol poisoning they have consumed a toxic amount of alcohol, usually over a short period.
+A person has alcohol poisoning if they have consumed a toxic amount of alcohol, usually over a short period.
 Their blood alcohol level is so high it is considered toxic (poisonous).

 Binge drinking is a common cause of alcohol poisoning.
-However, it can also occur accidentally, as when somebody unintentionally drinks alcohol-containing household products (much less common).
+However, it can also occur if somebody intentionally or unintentionally drinks alcohol-containing household products (much less common).

 The following signs and symptoms may indicate a progression from being drunk to alcohol poisoning:

 - hypothermia (the person's body temperature drops)

 - pale skin, sometimes it may take on a bluish tinge

 - the individual is unresponsive but conscious (stupor)

 - abnormal breathing - sometimes up to 10 seconds between breaths